guardtime/libksi/doc/tutorial/t2_verifying.md

 1. If the return code is not #KSI_OK, the rule has failed due to some internal error.
 No further rules are checked and the return code is propagated upwards to the top level rule, concluding with a failure of the policy.
 2. If the return code is #KSI_OK, the rule was verified and its result must be examined.
-3. A basic rule or a composite AND-type rule is considered successful if the result is #VER_RES_OK.
+3. A basic rule or a composite AND-type rule is considered successful if the result is #KSI_VER_RES_OK.
 In this case the verification continues with the next rule on the same level.
-4. A composite OR-type rule is considered successful if the result is #VER_RES_OK.
+4. A composite OR-type rule is considered successful if the result is #KSI_VER_RES_OK.
 Further rules on the same level are skipped and verification continues one level higher.
-5. Any rule is considered a failure if the result is #VER_RES_FAIL.
+5. Any rule is considered a failure if the result is #KSI_VER_RES_FAIL.
 No further rules are checked and the result is propagated upwards to the top level rule, concluding with a failure of the policy.
-6. A basic rule or a composite AND-type rule is considered inconclusive if the result is #VER_RES_NA.
+6. A basic rule or a composite AND-type rule is considered inconclusive if the result is #KSI_VER_RES_NA.
 The result is propagated one level upwards, but further rules on the same level are skipped.
 Verification may stop or continue depending on rule types of the upper level rules.
-7. A composite OR-type rule is considered inconclusive if the result code is #VER_RES_NA.
+7. A composite OR-type rule is considered inconclusive if the result code is #KSI_VER_RES_NA.
 The result is ignored and the next rule on the same level is checked.
 This is the only exception where verification is guaranteed to continue even if the result is not
 #KSI_RES_OK.
 8. The result of the last checked rule on any level is always propagated one level higher.